RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 "2.4.1.1-enterprise-edition"
 ```

-Notice that, although having the port 8000 exposed, we're not supposed to consumed it, since this instance has been defined as a Control Plane:
+Notice that, although having the port 8000 exposed, we're not supposed to consume it, since this instance has been defined as a Control Plane:

 ```bash
 http $KONG_CP_URL:8000